Ron Gardenhire: Playing career

-The New York Mets drafted Gardenhire in the sixth round of the 1979 amateur draft.
+The New York Mets drafted Gardenhire in the sixth round (132nd overall) of the 1979 Major League Baseball draft.
 He played for the Mets for five seasons, from 1981 to 1985.
 During his playing career, Gardenhire played shortstop, second base, and third base.
 He was plagued by injuries, especially to his hamstring.
 Only twice did he play in more than 70 games in a season, in 1982 and 1984.
-Following the 1986 season he was traded to the Minnesota Twins, where he played one season for their Triple-A affiliate before retiring as a player.
+Following the 1986 season, he was traded to the Minnesota Twins, where he played one season for their Triple-A affiliate before retiring as a player.

 Gardenhire stood six feet (183 cm) tall, and weighed 175 (79 kg) pounds during most of his baseball playing career.

 Managerial career

 Minor leagues

 For three years after he retired as a player (1988–90), Gardenhire was a manager in the Minnesota farm system, leading teams in the Class A Midwest League and Class AA Southern League to one second- and two first-place finishes.
+Gardenhire interviewed for the manager position of the San Francisco Giants in late 1993 and made the final round of finalists; the Giants hired Dusty Baker.